xyxxyxxy/exy/README.md

 ## Requirements

-Discord client must run on the same machine as exy.
+Discord client must run on the same machine.

 ### Discord settings

-Discord setting "Display current activity as a status message." needs to be enabled.
+"Display current activity as a status message." needs to be enabled.
 ![discord-settings](resources/docs/discord-setting.png)
-This setting can be found in "Discord settings" -> "Activity Privacy".
+Can be found in "Discord settings" -> "Activity Privacy".

 # Development